Quantum transport through MoS$_2$ constrictions defined by photodoping: Sample fabrication

-The devices are characterized by scanning confocal Raman microscopy which enables us to spatially probe the structural (and partly electronic) quality of all individual layers of the van-der-Waals heterostructure.
-Figure~1e depicts two typical Raman spectra.
+The devices are characterized by scanning confocal Raman microscopy\cite{Graf07} which enables us to spatially probe the structural (and partly electronic) quality of all individual layers of the van-der-Waals heterostructure.
+Additionally, we follow ref. \citenum{XZhang2015} to determine the number of layers of the MoS$_2$ from these Raman spectra.
+Figure~1e depicts two typical Raman spectra for a trilayer MoS$_2$ constriction device.
 The upper spectrum in Figure~1e is recorded in the lead area (see open circle in Figure~1f), where the MoS$_2$ is covered with FLG.
-The G-peak at 1583~cm$^{-1}$ (purple) originates from the FLG\cite{Dressel09}.
-The hBN peak is located at around 1365~cm$^{-1}$ (green)\cite{Gor11} while the A$_{1g}$ and the E$^1_{2g}$ modes of the MoS$_2$ are located at 409~cm$^{-1}$ (blue) and 386~cm$^{-1}$, respectively\cite{Sah13,Ton13}.
+The G peak at 1583~cm$^{-1}$ (purple) originates from the FLG\cite{Dressel09}.
+The hBN peak is located at around 1365~cm$^{-1}$ (green)\cite{Gor11} while the A$_{1g}$ and the E$^1_{2g}$ modes of the trilayer MoS$_2$ are located around 409~cm$^{-1}$ (blue) and 386~cm$^{-1}$, respectively\cite{Sah13,Ton13}.
 The lower spectrum in Figure~1e is recorded on the hBN/MoS$_2$/hBN area of the device, close to the shadow masks, where only the two peaks from the hBN and the MoS$_2$ are visible (see open square in Figure~1f).
 Figure~1f shows a Raman map of the intensities of the characteristic Raman peaks of the 2D materials in use.
 Green represents the intensity of the hBN peak, purple depicts the G-peak intensity of the FLG, blue shows the intensity of the A$_{1g}$ mode of the MoS$_2$.
 The dark areas are the gold shadow masks, which define the constriction in the underlying MoS$_2$ layer.
-Figure~1h shows a scanning electron microscopy image (SEM) of a typical device.
+Figure~1h shows a false color scanning electron microscopy image (SEM) of a typical device.
 The boundaries of the individual flakes are indicated by the dashed colored lines, where we use the same color code as in Figure~1e.
-Figure~1i shows an SEM image of a typical shadow mask structure with a width of 250~nm and a length of 175~nm.
+Figure~1i shows a close up SEM image of a typical shadow mask structure with a width of 250~nm and a length of 175~nm.